alhockly/TimeCapsule/README.md

 Avahi is for bonjour support which enables the computer to appear on the LAN as a .local address

-SAMBA VERSION MUST BE 4.8 OR HIGHER.
+SAMBA VERSION MUST BE 4.8 OR HIGHER FOR TIME MACHINE COMPATIBILITY.
 You can check your version using `smbd -V` If samba 4.8 or higher is not available for your distro/archtecture you may find it on launchpad: https://launchpad.net/~linux-schools/+archive/ubuntu/samba-latest/+packages or at the van belle apt repo